 Automotive fuels can cause serious injury or death if misused or mishandled.
-If you have further questions, consult your dealer or Customer Service for assistance.

-assistance.

-☐ Always shut OFF the vehicle engine while refueling. ☐ Do not bring or store fuel or other flammable liquids inside the motor home because a fire or explosion may result. ☐ Before refueling, extinguish all smoking materials and any open flames. ☐ Before refueling, always turn OFF all spark producing appliances (i.e., water heaters, furnaces, etc.). ☐ Do not overfill the fuel tank(s).
-The pressure in an overfilled fuel tank may cause leakage and lead to fuel spray and/or fire. ☐ Fuel spills represent a serious fire hazard, and should be cleaned up immediately. ☐ Never restart an engine or re-light any pilot lights while raw fuel is pres-
+If you have further questions, consult your dealer or Customer Service for assistance assi stance.
+Always shut OFF the vehicle engine while refueling.
+Do not bring or store fuel or other flammable liquids inside the moto home as a fire or explosion may result.
+Before refueling, extinguish all smoking materials and any open flames.
+Before refueling, always turn OFF all spark producing appliances (i.e. water heaters, furnaces, etc.).
+Do not overfill the fuel tank(s).
+The pressure in an overfilled fuel tank may cause leakage and lead to fuel spray and/or fire.
+Fuel spills represent a serious fire hazard, and should be cleaned up im mediately.
+Never restart an engine or re-light any pilot lights while raw fuel is pres ent.
+TEAT I LIDE TO COMPLY COLL DESCRIPTING FOR DEATH OF SEDI

-FAILURE TO COMPLY COULD RESULT IN FIRE, DEATH OR SERIOUS INJURY.
+FAILURE TO COMPLY COULD RESULT IN FIRE, DEATH OR SERI-OUS INJURY.